 Planning and implementation of sale and gift of major art collection valued at more than $40 million to museum-affiliated foundation.

-Member and Fellow; Virginia State Chair, 2008-2013; Charitable Planning & Exempt Organizations Committee, 2009-2012, American College of Trusts and Estates Counsel
+Member and Fellow; Virginia State Chair, 2008-2013; Charitable Planning & Exempt Organizations Committee, 2009-2012, American College of Trust and Estate Counsel

 Taxation Section Member, Fiduciary Income Tax Committee, American Bar Association